steeling/osm/docs/certificate_management.md

 }
 ```

-The certificate will be retrieved by making a request directly to cert-manager by `(*CertManager).certificaterFromCertificateRequest`.
+The certificate will be retrieved by making a request directly to cert-manager by `(*CertManager).certificateFromCertificateRequest`.
 Here is an example issuer for OSM:

 ```
 $ kubectl get issuer -n osm-system osm-ca -o yaml